-Burnout is a frequent thing in any profession and the IT industry and software testing activities are by no means an exception to this issue.
-Software testers should try to look at old things from a different (sometimes very unusual) angle and they could get new energy to enjoy their work.
+Burnout is a frequent thing in any profession.
+The IT industry, particularly the software quality assurance and the software testing activities, is by no means an exception to this issue as deadlines often create stress for members of software development project teams.
+Software testers and QA engineers should try to look at old things from a different (sometimes very unusual) angle and they could get new energy to enjoy their work.

 Harvard Business Review: Burnout Is About Your Workplace, Not Your People

 Mayo Clinic: Job burnout: How to spot it and take action

 Burnout in Software Development – Survey Results 2021